British Rail Class 357: Class 357/0

-All 44 units were due to enter service by 1 November 1999 but were marred by late deliveries due to safety certification problems and reliability problems, meaning they were delivered during 2000, and leading to their temporary withdrawal in October 2001.
-As a result, Adtranz built two further units free of charge, bringing the total to 46 units.
+All 44 units were due to enter service by 1 November 1999, but were marred by late deliveries due to safety certification problems and reliability problems, resulting in the delivery of the units during 2000, and leading to their temporary withdrawal in October 2001.
+As a result, Bombardier built two further units free of charge, bringing the total to 46 units.

-Units are formed of four vehicles, and are numbered in the range 357001–046.
+Units are formed of four vehicles, and are numbered in the range 357001–357046.
 Each unit is formed of two outer driving motors (each powered by two Adtranz asynchronous traction motors), an intermediate motor (powered by two Adtranz asynchronous traction motors) and an intermediate trailer.
 The technical description of the formation is Driving Motor Open Standard A (DMOS-A)+Motor Standard Open (MSO)+Pantograph Trailer Open Standard Lavatory (PTOSL)+Driving Motor Open Standard B (DMOS-B).
-Individual vehicles are numbered as follows: